 Host, El-Beit Beitak

-W[first line is garbled in PDF???] is our house.
+Your house is our house.
 Tamer Amin, host and anchor of El-Beit Beitak, state-owned Channel 2’s smash-hit evening talkshow, took some time out of his schedule right before air time (he goes on live each night) to tell us how he works and what keeps him going in the fast-paced world of television journalism.
 Edited excerpts: